-For 65 years, we’ve focused on helping people get the care and support they need – when they need it.
-We develop and expand programs, tools and services to improve health outcomes.
-We’ve worked closely with care providers, patients, partners and members to understand how to better serve our community, and the following are just some of the ways we’re achieving our goal.
+We’re focused on helping people get the care and support they need – when they need it.
+From our teams in care and insurance, to colleagues working in research and education, we’re committed to improving health and well-being.
+As a partner for good, we work closely with our members, patients, employer partners and colleagues to understand how to better serve our community.
+The following examples highlight some of the ways we’re achieving our goal.

 HealthPartners new DNA testing program, myGenetics, aligns with our ongoing focus on delivering care that is simple, personalized and affordable.

 In its first full year, about 25,000 participants chose to take part in the community research study, reaching its annual goal and giving a strong start to the multi-year program.
 Participants in the myGenetics program learn unique and powerful insights about their DNA, information that can potentially improve health for themselves, their families and their community.